 All donor checks must be made payable to the ACA with "Lloyd and Gwen Duff Memorial Fund" in the lower left- hand corner.
 Contributions may be sent directly to ACA or may be collected by the Campership Administrator at Holiday Hill and forwarded.
 ACA will credit the program's account, complete a donor acknowledgment letter for each gift, and notify the Campership Administrator of the gift.

-Complete a Campership Financial Assistance Application form and submit it along with the required information and documents.
+Complete a Camp Scholarship Application form and submit it along with the required information and documents.

 Under the terms of ACA's Camper Scholarship Program, Holiday Hill may solicit contributions from parents, businesses, organizations, or foundations.